LibreQoE/LibreQoS/README.md

 sudo python3 ./LibreQoS.py

 ## Special Thanks
-Thank you to the hundreds of contributors to the cake and fq_codel projects for making such incredible code!
+Thank you to the hundreds of contributors to the cake and fq_codel projects.

 ## License
 Copyright (C) 2020 Robert Chacon